-Become 'MVHR-friendly'
+Become 'MVHR-compatible'

-When MVHR is on the spec the smart contractors hire a specialist to “take care of part-F”, and the first thing they say is, the plant room’s too small and in the wrong place, you need to move the insulation line, or you’ll have to lower the ceilings, etc. Then it’s back to the architect who should have planned MVHR in the first place, at RIBA Stage 4 – the technical design of the building.
-After all, under the new Building Safety Act the ‘Principal Designer’ is officially ‘responsible for ALL design work’.
+When MVHR becomes the contractors responsibility the building design is normally complete, meaning the MVHR design becomes a retrofit design, i.e. more difficult and more expensive than it needs to be.
+The first thing the MVHR designer then says is the plant room’s too small, or it’s in the wrong place, or you need to move the insulation line, or you’ll have to lower the ceilings, etc. In other words, the MVHR should have been designed at by the architect at RIBA Stage 4 – the technical design of the building.
+After all, under the new Building Safety Act your ‘Principal Designer’ is officially in control of ALL design work, not most of it.

 Step 1.